“Charged $658 for Fold 6 inner screen replacement?”

 Isn’t it comforting knowing you can get covered for all these situations under an accidental warranty?

-They’re much cheaper than a $300 repair bill, and they cover the types of damage the manufacturer and extended warranties won’t touch.
+They usually start at $29, which is much cheaper than a $300 repair bill, and they cover the types of damage the manufacturer and extended warranties won’t touch.

 Have you ever opened your door expecting your package, only to find a dented box?
 And the worst one, when the tracking says “Delivered,” but there is nothing outside at all?